zachvalenta/jvns.ca/source/_posts/2014-02-15-how-was-hacker-school.markdown

 The facilitators work incredibly hard at helping people become better prorammers and it really shows.

-Recurse Center is an *experiment*.
+The Recurse Center is an *experiment*.
 The founders and facilitators are constantly trying out new ideas and trying to make it better.
 Dave's blog post on
 [treating people like adults](https://www.recurse.com/blog/28-treating-people-like-adults) talks about one experiment that didn't work out.

 The Recurse Center *admissions* process is one of the most important things.
-Recurse Center works really hard on only admitting people who are curious and friendly and wonderful.
+The Recurse Center works really hard on only admitting people who are curious and friendly and wonderful.
 The other people in my batch were amazing.
 I learned so much from them and I made some great friends.

-Recurse Center's motto is *"Never Graduate"*.
+The Recurse Center's motto is *"Never Graduate"*.
 Always keep learning, keep being curious, keep building.
 There's no such thing as a perfect place so it's not perfect, but they work really hard on always improving, and I think they're doing a great job.